 This 2 weeks itinerary in the Philippines covers the must-see spots in Palawan, Cebu, and Bohol.
 This is a good route especially if it’s your first time visiting the Philippines.
 I didn’t include Boracay simply because it may feel “too mainstream” or touristy.
 Personally, I like Boracay but I also agree that there are quieter beach destinations elsewhere in the country.

-If you’re looking for lesser-visited places, I’ve written a separate guide on Off-Beaten-Path Destinations in the Philippines.
+If you’re looking for lesser-visited places, I’ve written a separate guide on Off-The-Beaten-Path Destinations in the Philippines.

-Here’s an estimate of expenses, including updated rates on activities.
+Here’s an estimate of expenses, including updated rates on activities (Updated as of 2021).

 |Accommodation||Homestays cost as cheap as P500-700|